-A. Reporting
+Reporting

-Any accusation of research misconduct from any source should be reported to the Provost's Office either verbally or in writing.
-The Provost shall make a determination as to whether the accusations constitute good faith allegations of research misconduct and warrant further investigation.
-The Provost should also notify the accused party(s) in writing that an accusation has been made and whether or not an investigation will be initiated.
-Any person bringing an accusation of research misconduct is protected from retaliation by University policy; the University prohibits any such retaliation.
-Any person who knowingly brings a fraudulent accusation of research misconduct may be subject to discipline, up to and including dismissal or termination of employment.
+Any accusation of research misconduct from any source should initially be reported to the Vice President of Research either verbally or in writing.
+The Vice President of Research will notify the Dean of college or Director of a program and shall determine whether the accusations constitute good faith allegations of research misconduct and warrant further investigation.
+The Vice President of Research should also notify the accused party(s) and their Dean or program Director in writing that an accusation has been made and whether an investigation will be initiated.
+Any person bringing an accusation of research misconduct in good faith is protected from retaliation by University policy; the University prohibits any such retaliation.
+Any person who knowingly brings a fraudulent accusation of research misconduct may be subject to discipline, up to and including dismissal from the program.

-B. Investigation
+Investigation

-Should the Provost determine that further investigation is warranted, the Provost will select a single neutral investigator external to the University.
+Should the Vice President of Research determine that further investigation is warranted, they will work with the Provost to select a single neutral investigator external to the University.
+The Provost has the discretionary authority to determine when there are concerns that make the use of an external investigator appropriate.
 This investigator will make findings of fact regarding the allegations based on a preponderance of the evidence.

-Generally, the investigator will conduct the necessary business and issue a report to the Provost within thirty (30) calendar days of their appointment, unless more time is required to complete a thorough investigation.
-Both the accused and the accuser will receive copies of the investigator's findings, but the full investigation report is confidential and neither party has a right to that document.
-Following the investigation, the Provost may appoint an internal adjudicating panel to review the findings and make recommendations to the Provost as to an appropriate outcome.
-If an internal adjudicating panel is used, the Provost will make the final determination after reviewing the panel's recommendations.
-If no internal adjudicating panel is used, the Provost alone will be responsible for making a final determination based on the investigator's findings.
+Generally, the investigator will conduct the necessary business and issue a report to the Vice President of Research and Provost.
+Both the accused and the accuser and Dean or program Director will receive copies of the investigator's findings, but the full investigation report is confidential and neither party has rights to those documents.
+Following the investigation, the Vice President of Research may recommend an internal adjudicating panel to review the findings and make recommendations to the Provost as to an appropriate outcome.
+If an internal adjudicating panel is used, the Vice President of Research and Provost will make the final determination after reviewing the panel's recommendations.
+If an internal adjudicating panel is not used, the Vice President of Research and Provost alone will be responsible for making a final determination based on the investigator's findings.

-C. Reporting to Federal Agencies
+Reporting to Federal Agencies

-The University will notify the funding agency (or agencies in some cases) of an allegation of research misconduct if (1) the allegation involves Federally funded research (or an application for Federal funding) and meets the Federal definition of research misconduct given above, or (2) as otherwise required by law or requirements of the grant funding such research.
-The University will provide any such documentation and information to the funding agency(ies) as required by law.
+The Provost or designee will notify the funding agency(ies) of an allegation of research misconduct if (1) the allegation involves Federally funded research (or an application for Federal funding) and meets the Federal definition of research misconduct given above; or (2) as otherwise required by law or requirements of the grantor funding such research.
+The University will provide any such documentation and information to the funding agency(ies) as required by law or the terms and conditions of the grant.